funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 By using state_notifier instead of the original ValueNotifier, we get a lot of benefits:

-* A significant simplification of the integration with [**provider**](https://pub.dev/packages/provider)
+* A significant simplification of the integration with [Provider](https://pub.dev/packages/provider)
 * Simplified testing/mocking
 * Improved performances on `addListener` & `notifyListeners` equivalents.
 * Extra safety through small API changes

-In this tutorial, we will also use the flutter_state_notifier package which add extra Flutter bindings to StateNotifier.
-This package is what allows us to integrate StateNotifier with Provider and with our widgets.
+In this tutorial, we will also use the [Flutter State Notifier](https://pub.dev/packages/flutter_state_notifier) package which add extra Flutter bindings to `StateNotifier`.
+This package is what allows us to integrate `StateNotifier` with `Provider` and our other widgets.

-With the summary out of the way.
-Let's start the coding example.
+## Show me the code